AnandChowdhary/writing/honors-veni-proposal.md

 - (concrete) outcomes for society and other academic disciplines;
 - the period over which knowledge utilisation is expected to occur.

+In this day and age of fast-paced technology, a new generation of computers and smartphones comes

 ### 2c.
 Number of words used

 Section 2a: **1,635** (max.
 2,000 words)